 Sheriff Morgan believes such transparency and community involvement are effective crime prevention tools, “These programs help in solving our ‘generational crime issues’.
-It is not enough that law enforcement patrol streets, make arrests, conduct investigations and incarcerate people.
+It is not enough that law enforcement patrol streets, make arrests, conduct investigations, and incarcerate people.
 We must work with citizens to eradicate the roots of crime; poor parenting and inadequate education.
 The greatest weapon we have in fighting crime is a community that will no longer tolerate crime.”

 CHIEF DEPUTY CHIP SIMMONS

-Chip has received numerous department awards in recognition of his service to the community, including a Bronze Cross and the Gold Medal of Valor, which is the department’s highest award for heroism.
+Chief Simmons has received numerous department awards in recognition of his service to the community, including a Bronze Cross and the Gold Medal of Valor, which is the department’s highest award for heroism.
 He also has been named to the Police and Firefighters Heroes Hall of Fame, the Pine Forest High School Alumni Hall of Fame, and received the Volunteer of the Year and Sports Lifetime Achievement awards from the Emerald Coast Youth Sports Association.
-In 2013 he received the Mayor’s Leadership Award for the city of Pensacola.
+In 2013, he received the Mayor’s Leadership Award for the city of Pensacola.

 The Pine Forest High School graduate holds an Associate of Science degree in Criminal Justice from Pensacola Junior College, a Bachelor of Science degree in Criminal Justice from Troy State University, and a Master of Public Administration degree from Troy State University.
 He also graduated from the FBI National Academy in Quantico, VA.